mtdol/cm/README.md

 ```
 in language directory (core) to test language expressions.

-Also you can simply run cm.exe to load the repl.
+Also you can simply run cm.rkt to load the repl.
 ```
 cd "path to cm directory"
-./cm.exe
+./cm.rkt
 ```

 ## Running Files